 In short, automation won’t fix what’s broken.
 It’ll likely make it much worse.

-Let’s go through the biggest quick wins you can get with marketing automation.
+Let’s go through the biggest quick wins you can get with marketing automation strategy.

-Make the Old New Again with Email Automation
+Make the Old New Again with Email Marketing Automation Strategy

 As 2021 automation trends go, using an email marketing tool as part of your marketing strategy isn’t the newest or shiniest thing.
 Yet, it’s one of those things most businesses end up doing.
 Why?